jkenton/drkenton/_posts/2024-01-02-harvard-president-resigns.md

 "Isn't it a pain in the neck to find, recruit and hire a University President?"
 I followed up.

 Birk responded this time, "Well, no institution who has asked its President to resign has then later decided that they don't need one.
 I've served on a few Presidential searches in my career.
-The process is always very secretive, and the representative group of faculty members, staff members, and administrative staff is picked with especial care.
+The process is always very secretive, and the search committee is a representative group of faculty members, staff members, and administrative staff, picked with especial care.
 There's often an executive search agency that facilitates the whole thing.
-It's exciting and important work, and nobody involved is identified for perhaps obvious reasons.
+It's exciting and important work, and nobody selected for interview is identified for perhaps obvious reasons.
 In almost every case, the process leads to a highly qualified candidate who is enough different from the prior President that the need for replacement is satisfied.
 But not SO different that the business side of the institution suffers."

 <img src="/images/Birk.jpeg" width="150" alt="Birk">